Part Two: The Traditions

 Resilience

 Cold teaches through the austere meal.
 Plain rice.
 Clear broth.
-Nothing to stimulate craving, nothing to escape into.
-The simplicity strips away distraction.
+Nothing to stimulate craving, nothing for the nervous system to escape into.
+The somatic simplicity strips away distraction, leaving the body present to what is actually here.

 H